auth0/auth0-multitenant-spa-api-sample/README.md

 * The Auth0 domain
 * The Auth0 ClientId
-* The Auth0 ClientSecret (optional - don't needed if tokens are signed using an asymmetric key)
+* The Auth0 ClientSecret (optional - not needed if tokens are signed using an asymmetric key)

-Example with tenant1 using its own auth0 domain and using asymetric keys and tenant2 having an auth0 account provisioned by your company and using the client secret:
+Example with tenant1 using its own auth0 domain and using asymmetric keys and tenant2 having an auth0 account provisioned by your company and using the client secret:

 ```
 module.exports = [